atbcb/usab-uswds/_research/human/images/readme.md

-This directory contains image files for research reports on the top level.
+This directory contains image files for human factor research reports.